Exterior renovation in Palo Alto

 Recommended materials for Palo Alto

-Premium fiber cement with modern flat-panel and tight-reveal profiles and custom trim is the core recommendation for Palo Alto — non-combustible, low-maintenance, and color-stable, with the precise detailing Eichler and modern homes demand.
-For Old Palo Alto period homes we select genuinely period-appropriate profiles and trim.
+Premium fiber cement in modern flat-panel and tight-reveal profiles with custom trim is the core recommendation for Palo Alto.
+It is non-combustible, low-maintenance, and color-stable, and it carries the precise detailing that Eichler and modern homes require.
+For Old Palo Alto and Professorville period homes we select genuinely period-appropriate profiles and trim depths so the result reads as original rather than re-clad.
+Factory finishes extend the cosmetic-refresh interval, which suits a market that values a crisp, low-upkeep exterior over years of repainting.

 What an exterior project costs in Palo Alto